 Vivo NEX Dual Display Teardown

-Vivo held a new product conference to launch its new flagship- the Vivo NEX Dual Display on December 11 last year.
-One of this full-screen smartphone’s highlights is its dual displays design.
-It has one display in the front and the other on the back.
+Vivo held a new product conference to launch the Vivo NEX Dual Display on December 11 last year.
+One of this full-screen smartphone’s highlights is its dual display design.
+It has one display on the front and the other on the back.
 Today, we will explore its internal structure.
 Three months ago, we have dismantled Vivo NEX.

 main display

-The phone boasts a 6.39-inch display with the resolution of 2340 pixels by 1080 pixels in the front, and its screen ratio reaches up to 91.6%.
-With such a full screen design, undoubtedly this phone will bring an impressive visual shock.
+The phone boasts a 6.39-inch display with a resolution of 2340 pixels by 1080 pixels in the front, and its screen ratio reaches up to 91.6%.
+With such a full-screen design, undoubtedly, this phone will bring an impressive visual shock.

-Besides, it features a 5.49-inch secondary display with the resolution of 1920 pixels by 1080 pixels on the back.
+Besides, it features a 5.49-inch secondary display with a resolution of 1920 pixels by 1080 pixels on the back.

 Step 1.
 Remove the Back Cover (Secondary Display)